Honey Moon Vineyard

 Science and facts aside, the vineyard is actually a lovely space to be in – it has a calming and peaceful effect no matter how busy or stressed (eg about the weather!) one feels.

-Plantings are approximately half Pinot Noir and half Shiraz.
-The Pinot clones we have planted include (777, 115, 114 and GM18) these favour red table wines, however the 777 from the bottom of the vineyard is integral to our sparkling and Fancy Rosé wines.
+Plantings are just over half Pinot Noir and the balance Shiraz.
+The Pinot clones we have planted include 777, 114, 115, MV6 and GM18.
+While these favour table wines, the 777 from the bottom of the vineyard is integral to our sparkling and Fancy Rosé wines.

 The wines of Burgundy are a great passion of ours… as are the Rosés from the Southern Rhône, and Shiraz wines from the Northern Rhône, Hermitage and Côte Rôtie.
 Our Shiraz clones are also interesting as they have been chosen as “massale” [field] clonal selections from two old vineyards in South Australia that are known for their spicy Shiraz characters.